 Weather in Botswana is pleasant throughout the year.
 The summer runs from November through March, bringing hot days and warm nights, along with frequent rain showers.
 During winter, from May through August, there is little to no rain.
 Temperatures during this time are typically warm in the afternoon but can sometimes turn very cold overnight.
 The transitional months of April and October also tend to be dry.

-Please note: The light airplanes that fly into Zarafa have luggage restrictions.
+The light airplanes that fly into Zarafa have luggage restrictions.
 Each person’s luggage may weigh no more than 44 pounds (20 kilograms) and must be packed in soft bags measuring no larger than 10 inches wide by 12 inches high and 25 inches long.
 Dinners are casual, basic bath amenities are provided, and laundry service is available, so guests are encouraged to pack lightly.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.